antrea-io/antrea/docs/windows.md

 kubectl apply -f -
 ```

-Since Antrea 1.13, you can deploy both antrea-agent and antrea-ovs Windows DaemonSets
+Starting with Antrea 1.13, you can deploy both the antrea-agent and antrea-ovs
-with containerd runtime by applying file `antrea-windows-containerd-with-ovs.yml`.
-The
+Windows DaemonSets by applying the file
-following commands download the manifest, set kubeAPIServerOverride, and deploy
+`antrea-windows-containerd-with-ovs.yml`.
+The following commands download the
-the antrea-agent and antrea-ovs Windows DaemonSets with containerd runtime:
+manifest, set `kubeAPIServerOverride`, and deploy the antrea-agent and
+antrea-ovs Windows DaemonSets:

 ```bash
 KUBE_APISERVER=$(kubectl config view -o jsonpath='{.clusters[0].cluster.server}') && \